Hi, I’m Aria – a filmmaker, writer, and visual storyteller.

 Kumi means arise.
 The goal of Kumi Films is to awaken a childlike hope and imagination in myself and others through crafting visual narratives.

 Professionally, my documentary work often features the personal stories of inspiring and unusual individuals.
 I've also directed short films with animated time-traveling donkeys and write whimsical screenplays.
 My work has received awards and been selected for screening at multiple festivals.
-Please see my LinkedIn and resume.
-Feel free to reach out with inquiries or ideas for collaboration.
+Please see my LinkedIn and resume and reach out with ideas for collaboration.

 Thank you for visiting,